FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-07-09-angular-security-lib-angular-auth-oidc-client-v12.md

 ### Improved the documentation

 We knew that we would have breaking changes in this version (hence the major version increase) and we wanted to make the migration from V11 to V12 to be documented as good as we could.
 Further - although we do the best we can - the complete setup of security on the client side in an SPA is a complex topic.
+Every situation is different, every use case seems to be different and every configuration is as well.
+With the lib we try to cover as much as we can and try to apply a unified interface for this.
+To help people getting along with the lib and finding help for themselves we moved to documentation to [Docosaurus](https://docusaurus.io/) and fixed all the markdown files that they can be displayed in a way you could read it.
+We had a big table for the configuration before which we removed and made different chapters out of it for the sake of readability etc.

+You can find the new documentation hosted on an Azure Static App here: [Documentation](https://nice-hill-002425310.azurestaticapps.net/docs/intro).
+It also has a dark mode 😉

+We added a [migration](https://nice-hill-002425310.azurestaticapps.net/docs/migrations/v11-to-v12) chapter to mage the migration easier.
+Hoping we mentioned every change.

 ### Multiple IDPs

-Supporting multiple IDPs
+The most important feature for V12 was the support for mutliple IDPs.

 ### What to expect in future version?